intel/intel-ethernet-operator/docs/intel-ethernet-operator-release-notes.md

 # Known Issues and Limitations

 - The installation of the Out Of Tree [ICE driver](https://www.intel.com/content/www/us/en/download/19630/29746/) is necessary for correct functionality of the operator.
-The provision/installation of this driver is out of scope for this operator, the user is required to provide/install the [OOT ICE driver](https://www.intel.com/content/www/us/en/download/19630/29746/intel-network-adapter-driver-for-e810-series-devices-under-linux.html) on the desired platforms.
+The provision/installation of this driver is out of scope for this operator, the user is required to provide/install the [OOT ICE driver](https://www.intel.com/content/www/us/en/download/19630/29746/intel-network-adapter-driver-for-e810-series-devices-under-linux.html) on the desired platforms. **BMRA distribution comes with required version of ICE driver and no additional steps are required.**

 - The creation of trusted VFs to be used by the Flow Configuration controller of the operator and the creation of VFs to be used by the applications is out of scope for this operator.
 The user is required to create necessary VFs.

 # Release Content